run-llama/llama_index/docs/docs/community/integrations/uptrain.md

 # Alternative 2: Evaluate using UpTrain's Managed Service and Dashboards

-Alternate to using the OSS, you can use the UpTrain API Client to send the generated responses to the UpTrain Managed Service.
-The Managed Service will then perform the evaluations and provide you with dashboards.
+Alternatively, you can use UpTrain's managed service to evaluate your model.
 You can create a free UpTrain account [here](https://uptrain.ai/) and get free trial credits.
 If you want more trial credits, [book a call with the maintainers of UpTrain here](https://calendly.com/uptrain-sourabh/30min).

-**UpTrain Managed service provides:**

-1. Dashboards with advanced drill-down and filtering options
-2. Insights and common topics among failing cases
-3. Observability and real-time monitoring of production data
-4. Regression testing via seamless integration with your CI/CD pipelines
+The benefits of using the managed service are:
+1. No need to set up the UpTrain dashboard on your local machine.
+1. Access to many LLMs without needing their API keys.

+Once you perform the evaluations, you can view them in the UpTrain dashboard at `https://dashboard.uptrain.ai/dashboard`

+**Note:** The `project_name` will be the project name under which the evaluations performed will be shown in the UpTrain dashboard.

 ```python
 UPTRAIN_API_KEY = "up-**********************"  # your UpTrain API key